JoyMonteiro/bharatsim-tutorial/source/frameworkbasics-social.rst

     }
   }

-Now we have to create an instance of the ``Intervention`` object.
-Here we define ``intervention`` and pass the values defined in earlier` to the ``Intervention`` object.
+Now we have to create an instance of the ``Intervention`` object and pass the values defined earlier it:

 .. code-block:: scala

     val intervention =
     Intervention(interventionName, activationCondition, deActivationCondition, firstTimeExecution)

-Now we define a new schedule that has to come into effect once the intervention is activated.
+Next, we define a new schedule that has to come into effect once the intervention is activated.
 Here we define the ``lockdownSchedule`` such that all agent stays in the house throughout the day.
-Here the ``(0,1)`` passed to the ``add[House]`` makes the agent stay in its house from tick 0 to the end of tick 1 in a day.
-Here one day is defined as having two ticks, i.e. 0 and 1.
-So this makes the agent stay home for the entire day as long as the intervention remains activated.
+The code below makes the agent stay home for the entire day as long as the intervention remains activated.

 .. code-block:: scala